SpyrjaGaldr/path/README.md

 ### Usage

-By default, `path` performs a case-insensitive, wildcard search for directories ("haystacks") matching a given criteria (one or more "needles").
-If no search directories are specified, the program will first look in the current folder, then in the system root directory.
+By default, `path` performs a case-insensitive, wildcard search for directories (or optionally files) matching one or more set of criteria.
+If none is specified, all directories/files will be marked as matched.
+If the search directory is unspecified, the program will first look in the current folder and then in the system root directory.

 * -d DIRECTORY